cloudmaking/cloudmaking/README.md

 I would like to express my gratitude to the open-source community for their continuous support and inspiration.
 Without their contributions, this project would not have been possible.

-Thank you for visiting DownBad.Cloud and for your interest in my web applications!
+Thank you for visiting cloudmaking.co.uk and for your interest in my web applications!